PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 Events are a way for plugins to listen to things that happen in the server and run code when they are fired.
 For example, the `PlayerJoinEvent` is fired when a player joins the server.
 This is a more performant way to run code when something happens, as opposed to constantly checking.
+See our [event listener page](/dev/event-listeners) for more.

 Some events are cancellable.
 This means that when the event is fired, it can be cancelled which negates or stops the effect of the event.
 For example, the `PlayerMoveEvent` is cancellable.
 This means that when it is cancelled, the player